WeCanCodeIT/CSlides/src/fundamentals/strings/index.md

 ```
 - Notice the entire sentence is enclosed in <mark>quotes</mark>, but we have included <mark>{0}</mark> and <mark>{1}</mark>.

-- These two values are called <mark>indexes</mark>, and they referance the postions of the two vaiables <mark>ageOne, isGodLikeOne</mark>.
+- These two values are called <mark>indexes</mark>, and they referance the positions of the two variables <mark>ageOne, isGodLikeOne</mark>.

 - <mark>ageThree</mark> is in the <mark>0</mark> position and <mark>isGodLikeOne</mark> is in the <mark>1</mark> position.

 <div class="fragment">
-Question time: What would be the value of the index, If we added a third vaiable at the end of the sentence?
+Question time: What would be the value of the index, if we added a third variable at the end of the sentence?
 </div>

 ## Pair programming time